-That stout, short body, in which there was neither elasticity nor majesty; that inexpressive and low-formed brow; that pallid youthfulness contending against premature old age; the unequal struggle between a powerful physical organization and a mediocre intelligence, to which the haughtiness of rank alone gave a fitting importance-all this, to the physiognomist who had studied Lavater, to the magnetizer who had read the future with Balsamo, to the philosopher who had dreamed with Jean Jacques, to the traveler, in short, who had passed all the human races in review-all these implied degeneracy, dwindling, impotence, and ruin.
-Gilbert was, therefore, struck dumb, not from a feeling of respect, but from grief, while contemplating this mournful spectaele.
+That stout, short body, in which there was neither elasticity nor majesty; that inexpressive and low-formed brow; that pallid youthfulness contending against premature old age; the unequal struggle between a powerful physical organization, and a mediocre intelligence, to which the haughtiness of rank alone gave a fitful importance, all these to the physiognomist who had studied with Lavater, to the magnetizer who had read the future with Balsamo, to the philosopher who had dreamed with Jean Jacques, to the traveller, in short, who had passed all the human races in review, all these implied degeneracy, dwindling, impotence, and ruin.

+Gilbert was therefore struck dumb, not from a feeling of respect, but from grief, while contemplating this mournful spectacle.

-The king advanced toward him.
+The king advanced towards him.

-"It is you," said he, "who bring me a letter from Monsieur de Neeker."
-"Yes, sire."
-"Ah I" cried he, as if he had doubted it, "give it to me quickly."
-And he pronounced these words in the tone of a drowning man, who cries out, "a rope!"
+It is you, said he, who bring me a letter from Monsieur de Necker?

+Ah! cried he, as if he had doubted it; give it to me quickly.

+And he pronounced these words in the tone of a drowning man who cries, A rope!

 Gilbert presented the letter to the king.

-Louis immediately grasped it, read it hurriedly, then, with a sign which was not altogether wanting in a sort of nobleness of manner: "Leave us, Monsieur de Varicourt," said he to the bodyguard.
+Louis immediately grasped it, read it hurriedly, then, with a gesture which was not altogether wanting in nobleness of manner:

+Leave us, Monsieur de Varicourt, said he to the body-guard.